opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index-settings.md

 - `cluster.default_number_of_replicas` (Integer): Controls the default number of replicas for indexes in the cluster.
 The index-level `index.number_of_replicas` setting defaults to this value if not configured.
 Default is `1`.

-- `cluster.thread_pool.<fixed-threadpool>.size` (Integer): Controls the size of fixed and resizable queue threadpool size.
-Overrides the defaults provided in yml.
+- `cluster.thread_pool.<fixed-threadpool>.size` (Integer): Controls the sizes of both the fixed and resizable queue thread pools.
+Overrides the defaults provided in `opensearch.yml`.

 - `cluster.thread_pool.<scaling-threadpool>.max` (Integer): Controls the maximum size of  scaling threadpool.
 Overrides the defaults provided in yml.